 14. What type of music do you listen to when you craft?

-I like listening to chillhop, or ambient new age stuff.
-Unfortunately there is a danger of falling asleep to that.
-I have better luck with audiobooks, especially when read by men with British accents.
-Go figure.
+I like listening to Chillhop, or ambient new age stuff.
+Unfortunately, there is a danger of falling asleep to that.
+I have better luck with audiobooks, especially if they are read by men with British accents.

 15. Are you a fast or slow knitter/crocheter?